amalgam8/amalgam8.github.io/overview.md

 be likely running in its own separate container of a pod.
 For leaf microservices (i.e., ones that make no outgoing calls), the proxy and route management components would not be needed (b).
 Service Registration would not be needed for services in a runtime that supports auto registration (c), for example, when using the amalgam8 registry adapter for Kubernetes (see below).

-Since most microservices run in some kind of container environment, Amalgam8 provides convenient Docker images that can be used as microservice application base images or simply to access one or more of the components.
-The same components can, howoever, be provided in other ways, depending on demand, such as from installation packages (deb, rpm, etc.) or plain executables.

 ## Amalgam8 Service Registration